 Here is a basic list of 9 smart legal tips for small businesses to ensure that you are established properly and in a position to operate smoothly.

 Choosing the proper legal entity structure for your business is one of the first tasks you should take care of.
 The type of entity for your business impacts how you borrow money, how you will be taxed, and how you structure the sale of your business.
 It’s important to establish your business in a separate entity in order to protect your personal assets.
 If your business is not a separate entity, you will be personally liable for the debts and obligations your business incurs.
+Our business formation attorneys can help you decide which business structure is best for you.

 Certain original legal documents must be completed and filed with your state.
 For example, if you are operating as a corporation, you must file articles of incorporation.
 If you are operating as an LLC, you need to file articles of organization.
 Other governing documents include resolutions for making business decisions, paying payroll and taxes, maintaining bookkeeping, complying with federal and state labor laws, safety and wage requirements, and acquiring and maintaining licenses or permits.
 Additionally, agreements for the operation of the company and protocols for stockholders are critically important in management going forward.